mirkousuelli/ing-sw-2020-secreti-tresoldi-usuelli/README.md

 ![Santorini board game](https://www.playbazar.it/11316-large/santorini.jpg)

-Java implementation of the board game called Santorini edited by Cranio Creations.
+Java implementation of the board game called Santorini, edited by Cranio Creations.

 ## What we have done
 We implemented all the requirements listed for a maximum assessment of 30L, as indicated in the requirements: